Aladdin Deck Enhancer

 The Aladdin Deck Enhancer is a system-enhancing adaptor to use Compact Cartridges on the Nintendo Entertainment System.
 It was produced by Camerica and developed by Codemasters but not licensed by Nintendo.
 It is similar to the Datach system for the Famicom, but without the Barcode feature.
 It was released in November 1992, with its planned library to reach a total 24 games by the end of 1993.
 However, only seven games were actually released.
+The device had low sales and Camerica went bankrupt in 1993.

 Hardware

 Invented by Richard Darling, the Aladdin Deck Enhancer contains a bypass Security Circuit Chip, a Memory Control Chip, and a Graphics Chip, which work with the lock-out chip and other features inside the Nintendo Entertainment System.
 First, the Compact Cartridge is inserted into the Aladdin Deck Enhancer, which is shaped the same as a standard NES cartridge, and then this is inserted into the Control Deck.
 Inside the slot where the Compact Cartridge is placed is a recessed switch, which changes the Security/Region settings from position A to position B. The device contains 8 kilobytes of RAM for graphics use.

-The device provides a cheaper means with which to make the game cartridges mainly because each cartridge requires its own 10NES lock-out chip, RAM, and extra circuitry.
-However, by the time the product was released the Super NES and Mega Drive/Genesis were already released and the product never had a sizable installed base to warrant a large amount of software.
-Camerica never recovered from the release and shortly after was forced to close down.
-This led to a small number of game systems produced, which in turn made it a valuable collectible.
+The device allowed Camerica to make cheaper game cartridges by sharing more of the requisite componentry of each cartridge: 10NES lock-out chip, RAM, and extra circuitry.
+However, by the time the product was released the next generation of consoles were already released as the Super NES and Mega Drive/Genesis.
+By then, the Aladdin lacked a sizable market base to warrant making a large game library, and Camerica was soon forced to close.

 Dizzy Prince of the Yolkfolk by Codemasters, designed by the Oliver Twins, was enhanced for the NES release and retitled Dizzy the Adventurer and originally bundled with the Aladdin released in November 1992.
 It is the only Aladdin game not released on a normal-sized NES cartridge.
 Only another six games were ever released, all primarily from the Codemasters library.
 More games were listed as "Coming Soon", but never released as Aladdin cartridges.
-CJ's Elephant Antics was not released as a standalone game at all but is part of the Quattro Arcade NES cartridge, which contains three other games.
+CJ's Elephant Antics was not released as a standalone game but is part of the Quattro Arcade NES cartridge, which contains three other games.

 Aladdin games are typically identical to their standalone counterparts with a few exceptions.
-The Fantastic Adventures of Dizzy is the only one to receive any improvement, having a faster character, changed items system, 250 instead of 100 stars to collect, and other smaller changes.
+The Fantastic Adventures of Dizzy is the only one with any improvement: a faster character, changed items system, 250 instead of 100 stars to collect, and other smaller changes.